3 Things To Look For When Purchasing A Pre Employment Health Assessment Program

-When reviewing or creating a pre-employment assessment program it’s important to ensure that the program is robust, streamline and evidence based.
-You need to identify what’s important to your organisation, so that you can build processes that are not only cost effective and easy to apply, but are matched to the risks specific to your organisation.
-So, if you are currently reviewing your organisations pre-employment health assessment program, or are looking to implement a new recruitment health offering, then here are 3 key things you need to consider:
+When reviewing or creating a pre-employment assessment program it’s important to ensure that the program is robust, streamlined and evidence-based.
+You need to identify what’s important to your organisation, so that you can build processes that are not only cost-effective and easy to apply, but are matched to the risks specific to your organisation.
+So, if you are currently reviewing your organisation’s pre-employment health assessment program, or are looking to implement a new recruitment health offering, then here are 3 key things you need to consider:

 Pre-employment assessments (like any other health assessment) are invasive, and should only be used to assess what is relevant to each position.
 Aligning an assessment to the inherent demands of a role (i.e. through the use of job dictionaries or position descriptions) will ensure that an assessment is relevant to the risks and demands associated with the job that the candidate has applied for.
 Tailored assessments also provide results and recommendations that have greater relevance in the workplace, they reduce legal risk, and often times are cheaper than many ‘off the shelf’ health assessment products.
 Tailored pre-employment health assessments can range from simple online questionnaires (i.e. for low risk, office based jobs), to comprehensive medical assessments (to determining risk of incapacity in safety critical areas) and comprehensive function evaluations (to determining risk associated with the performance of physical demands).
 In some cases, less is indeed more, so if your pre-employment health assessments are not reflective of the roles that you recruit for, then this is something to review as a priority.

-2. Check to ensure that test methods used in the pre-employment assessment are valid
+2. Check to ensure that the test methods used in the pre-employment assessment are valid.

 There are many things to consider when implementing or reviewing a pre-employment health assessment program.
-Always take the time to ensure that your pre-employment health assessment program is evidence based and relevant to the role (and your organisation).
-If in doubt, perform your due diligence to see which product will be best fit for your organisation.
+Always take the time to ensure that your pre-employment health assessment program is evidence-based and relevant to the role (and your organisation).
+If in doubt, perform your due diligence to see which product will be the best fit for your organisation.